byoda/byoda-python/docs/infrastructure/azure-vm-pod.md

 # Installing the BYODA pod on an Azure VM

+The deployment steps below will create an Azure VM with a boot disk and a public IP address.
+You will need an existing Azure account to complete this procedure and you will be charged for the resources you create.

 This procedure assumes you have access to an existing linux system

 1. Install the [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli-linux?pivots=apt)